Skip to contents

 input

 A data frame or named list of data frames containing GWAS results with columns for chromosome, position, p-values, and optionally SNP names.
-Supports both GWAS-style (CHR, BP, P) and GRanges-style (seqnames, start, pvalue) column naming conventions.
+Must contain data from multiple chromosomes.
+Supports both GWAS-style (CHR, BP, P) and GRanges-style (seqnames, start, pvalue) column naming.

 chr

 Character string specifying the column name for chromosome numbers.
-Default: "CHR".
-Also accepts "seqnames", "chrom", etc.
+Default: auto-detect from "CHR", "seqnames", "chrom", etc.

 bp

 Character string specifying the column name for base pair positions.
-Default: "BP".
-Also accepts "start", "pos", "position", etc.
+Default: auto-detect from "BP", "start", "pos", etc.

 p

 Character string specifying the column name for p-values.
-Default: "P".
-Also accepts "pvalue", "p.value", etc.
+Default: auto-detect from "P", "pvalue", "p.value", etc.

 snp

 Character string specifying the column name for SNP identifiers.
-Default: "SNP".
-Also accepts "rsid", "variant_id", etc.
+Default: auto-detect from "SNP", "rsid", "variant_id", etc.

 track_labels